IT Support Oshawa

 Examples of the Oshawa commercial base, not a Fusion client list.
 They show the five IT pressure gradients any Oshawa IT partner must cover.

-- GM Oshawa Assembly Plant, currently producing GMC Sierra and Chevrolet Silverado trucks with roughly 2,500 workers, the anchor of the Durham auto tier supply chain
+• GM Oshawa Assembly Plant, producing the Chevrolet Silverado and GMC Sierra pickups with roughly 3,000 unionized workers, the anchor of the Durham auto tier supply chain

 If your Oshawa operation is auto tier supply, research-commercial, Lakeridge-adjacent, or in the OPG nuclear supply chain, your IT partner should already know what IATF 16949, PHIPA, and CMMC-adjacent nuclear supply expectations look like.